OrgPad-com/volcano/README.md

 Open [http://localhost:3500](http://localhost:3500) in your browser to see the website immediately.
 If you click on a link, it will change the current page shown.
 Only when you change routing or add a new page, you will need to reload the browser.
+It also runs you nREPL server on port 9500 which is great for interactive development.

 Also, if you update any used CSS file inside `resources`, for instance by running [Lein Less](https://github.com/montoux/lein-less) or [Garden](https://github.com/noprompt/lein-garden), the changes will immediately show in the browser.

-If your code is spread through multiple namespaces, we recommend using functions with zero arguments instead of defining symbols, otherwise hot-code reloading might not work.
+If your code is spread through multiple namespaces, we recommend either using functions with zero arguments instead of defining symbols, or using Vars: `#'config` instead of `config`.
+Otherwise hot-code reloading might not propagate changes correctly.
 Alternatively, you can add `:reload-strategy :full` into `:devtools` in `shadow-cljs.edn`, but for a larger web it might slow down everything.

 ### Building static web for production